1968

 July 5th, 6th and 7th 1968 – At The Fillmore West – San Francisco, California

-July 10, 1968 – Los Angels, California – Ten Years After performs “I Want To Know” for the “Groovy Show” a television program.
+July 10, 1968 – Los Angels, California – Ten Years After perform “I Want To Know” at the “Groovy Show” of the KHJ - TV Station, Santa Monica, Los Angeles.

 July 12th through the 21st 1968 – At The Golden Bear, Huntington Beach California